cam39porter/thesis/deliverables/project-proposal.md

 * This layer will be implemented with *React.js*.

-* This layer will take advantage of such libraries as `ArcGis` to produce heat maps.
+* This layer will take advantage of such libraries as `ArcGIS` to produce heat maps.

 ## Evaluation